 NOTE: This blog was originally posted at BretAlexanderMusic.com

-Believe it or not, I just found all the “Classic Albums” series on Netflix.
+Believe it or not, I just found all the “Classic Albums” series on Netflix, I was navigating on Netflix because I usually like to watch movies, you should see this list to check some good ones.
 Some of them I have seen before, but many are new to me.
 I laugh out loud watching these things.
 It’s all too familiar territory.
 There is something I have noticed across the board with these shows.
 It doesn’t matter whether you are talking about Metallica, Def Leppard, The Band, or Tom Petty.
 The mantra of every single producer of every single one of these albums is the same: “The band had amazing songs and I just needed to enhance that.”
 Jimmy Iovine said of Tom Petty: “If you come to me with songs as good as his, you are instantly my friend.”
 Jimmy knows how rare great songs are.

 The Eagles used to have a sign hanging in the studio that said “Song Power”.
 They knew the deal.
 If you ain’t got great songs, everything else is pointless.
 Pro Tools won’t save you.
 300 virtuosos in your band won’t save you.
 80,000 overdubs and the best studio money can buy won’t cover it up.

 It may sound simplistic, but if I could wave a wand and make all my musician friends do one thing, I would make them all mercilessly worship at the altar of the almighty song.
 It is and will always be the alpha and omega of popular music.

 If you are just a music fan and not a player, this sounds almost nonsensical.
 Of course songs are important.
 You like a band because you like their songs.
 Everybody has their favorite songs.
 It sounds like overstating the obvious.
 But when you get inside the business of music making, the lines get blurry fast.
 If worshipping the song above all else was an easy task, a lot of shitty records would never get made.